chrberndt/spring-boot-render-example/README.md

 # Spring Boot Render Example

-Investigate and demonstrate how deploy a Spring Boot REST api on Render.
+Investigate and demonstrate how to deploy a Spring Boot REST api on Render.

 ## How To Use